kjsce-codecell/standard-library-in-x/JAVA/Collections/swap.md

 ## Function

-> It is used to swap the elements at the specified positions in the specified list..
+> It is used to swap the elements at the specified positions in the specified list.

 ## Declaration